neoforged/Documentation/docs/resources/server/enchantments.md

   }
 ```

-The object within the `value` block is a [Level Based Value], which can be used to have a Value Effect Component that changes the intensity of its effect by level.
-In this case, level 1 Sharpness increases damage dealt by 1, and each additional level adds another 0.5.
-See the wiki link for a full list of the available values.

 One way to adjust values based on custom Value Effect components is to invoke one of the overloads of `EnchantmentHelper#runIterationOnItem`.
 This function accepts an `EnchantmentHelper.EnchantmentVisitor`, which is a functional interface that accepts an enchantment and its level, and is invoked on all of the enchantments that the given itemstack has.
 While any consumer of those two values will work, the `Enchantment` class provides a handy function that fits this interface (and is used often by vanilla) -- `Enchantment#applyEffects`.
 This function takes a `List<ConditionalEffect<EnchantmentValueEffect>>`, a `LootContext`, and a function that consumes a value effect.
 The function verifies that all of the `ConditionalEffect`s are satisfied given the provided `LootContext`, and if so, invokes the provided function.

 To actually perform the adjustment, use `EnchantmentValueEffect#process`, which takes the enchantment level, a random value (in case the binomial_random Level Based Value was asked for), and a float, then returns the adjusted float based on the settings provided to the `EnchantmentValueEffect` instance.
 A convenient trick is to invoke this method inside a lambda argument to the aforementioned `Enchantment#applyEffects` method, and to have it update a `MutableFloat` with the value to allow it to escape the lambda and be put to use elsewhere.